amandasgm/query_builder/notes.md

 Insomnia: create a request for each method

-17. seed: to populate tables with multiple records at the same time with knex Runing seeds: npm run knex -- seed:make insert-courses
+17. seed: to populate tables with multiple records at the same time with knex Runing seeds: **npm run knex -- seed:make insert-courses**
 17.1 inserts courses with name at the same time

+18. make relationship:
+18.1 create a new table to modules
+18.2 the foreign key must be of the same type as the primary key.
+**18.3 running npm run klatest**

+19. creating a new route
+19.1 at insomnia we created a new http request

+20. get request
+21. making it clear that we want to restrict relationship keys so that Insomnia does not add modules to courses that do not exist